kelvinmo/simplewebfinger/README.md

 responsible for ensuring that the conneciton to SimpleWebFinger is under HTTPS, as required by the specification.

-SimpleWebFinger does not implement any mechanism to protect the server from malicious usage, including harvesting or denial-of-service attacks.
+SimpleWebFinger implements only primitive mechanisms to protect the server from malicious usage, including harvesting or denial-of-service attacks.
 You are responsible for implementing mechanisms, such as packet filters and IP address rate-limiting to mitigate against such malicious usage.
 See [RFC 7033](http://tools.ietf.org/html/rfc7033)